Yiling-J/tablepilot/README.md

 # Tablepilot

-Tablepilot is a CLI/API/WebUI tool designed to generate tables using AI.
+Tablepilot is a CLI/API/WebUI tool designed to generate/autofill tables using AI.

 - **AI-generated columns:** If you want your table to have four columns but only know two of them, just add empty objects: `[<column1>, <column2>, {}, {}]` to schema.
 Tablepilot will automatically generate the missing two for you.